-Born in Scarborough in 1915 Gino began his working life in the kitchens of the 5 star Palace Hotel – Southend, where his Italian father worked as the head chef.
+Born (Luigi Masoero) in Scarborough in 1915, Gino began his working life in the kitchens of the 5 star Palace Hotel – Southend, where his Italian father worked as the head chef.
 Gino’s artistic talents were eventually accepted by his sceptical father, when he was asked to carve a tureen from a block of culinary salt, which was used as a table decoration at a high-class function in the hotel.

 The hotel owner was so impressed by the final sculpture, not only did Gino receive a healthy bonus, he was compelled to recommend that Gino’s future should be in an artistic field (a significant undertaking at the time).
 With this recommendation Gino’s father begrudgingly gave his blessing for Gino to continue studying art at evening classes, which he did, supporting himself with working in a local Italian restaurant.